What’s the purpose of team values, norms, working agreements, and simple rules?

 Example: Use every failure as an opportunity to learn.

-How to put these to use
+How to Put These to Use

-These team agreements each serve a different purpose.
 Some teams find it useful to have both simple rules (which help make values actionable) and working agreements (which address specific practices).

 For both simple rules and working agreements, the list should be…